xumingming/storm-wiki/Contributing-to-Storm.md

 ### Getting started with contributing

 Some of the issues on the [issue tracker](https://github.com/nathanmarz/storm/issues) are marked with the "Newbie" label.
 If you're interesting in contributing to Storm but don't know where to begin, these are good issues to start with.
-These issues aren't anticipated to be a lot of work, require learning about only an isolated portion of the codebase, and are a great way to get your feet wet with learning the codebase.
+These issues are a great way to get your feet wet with learning the codebase because they require learning about only an isolated portion of the codebase and are a relatively small amount of work.

 ### Learning the codebase